anvaripour/model_deployment_demonstration/README.md

 docker build -t model_deployment_demonstration .

-The reason that I have chosen imdb model:

-My main challenge was limitted space on my laptop that forced me to find a compact model that could be downloaded and containerized without requiring a significant amount of space.

-In addition, the model can be considered as an useful example for further development in different applications.
+The model can be considered as an useful example for further development in different applications.